If you would like to set up a new prize, a proposal should be sent to the Education and Training Committee. Your

 Please note that prizes shouldn't be named after living persons.

 - An initial budget will need to be prepared and funding identified.
 This should be done by working with the relevant committee or SiG hosting the prize and in collaboration with the staff member supporting that group (who will consult the College's Finance Department and Treasurer if needed), as it may be necessary to include administrative charges.

 - This can be reviewed by the Treasurer via the Finance Management Committee and, if necessary, by Council.

-- The final proposal is sent using a proposal form for consideration to the Education & Training Committee, whose remit is to make sure that the objectives of the prize are valid, educationally-sound and appropriately named.
+- The final proposal is sent using our online proposal form for consideration to the Education & Training Committee, whose remit is to make sure that the objectives of the prize are valid, educationally-sound and appropriately named.
 Please ensure that proposals are sent no later than two weeks prior to an ETC meeting.